-- (a) Subject to subsections (b) through (h), an account debtor on an account, chattel paper, or payment intangible may discharge its obligation by paying the assignor until, but not after, the account debtor receives a notification, authenticated by the assignor or the assignee, that the amount due or to become due has been assigned and that payment is to be made to the assignee.
-After receipt of the notification, the account debtor may discharge its obligation by paying the assignee and may not discharge the obligation by paying the assignor. - (b) Subject to subsection (g), notification is ineffective under subsection (a): - (1) if it does not reasonably identify the rights assigned; - (2) to the extent that an agreement between an account debtor and a seller of a payment intangible limits the account debtor's duty to pay a person other than the seller and the limitation is effective under law other than this article; or - (3) at the option of an account debtor, if the notification notifies the account debtor to make less than the full amount of any installment or other periodic payment to the assignee, even if: - (A) only a portion of the account, chattel paper, or general intangible has been assigned to that assignee; - (B) a portion has been assigned to another assignee; or - (C) the account debtor knows that the assignment to that assignee is limited - (c) Subject to subsection (g), if requested by the account debtor, an assignee shall seasonably furnish reasonable proof that the assignment has been made.
+(a) Subject to subsections (b) through (h), an account debtor on an account, chattel paper, or payment intangible may discharge its obligation by paying the assignor until, but not after, the account debtor receives a notification, authenticated by the assignor or the assignee, that the amount due or to become due has been assigned and that payment is to be made to the assignee.
+After receipt of the notification, the account debtor may discharge its obligation by paying the assignee and may not discharge the obligation by paying the assignor.

+- (b) Subject to subsection (g), notification is ineffective under subsection (a): - (1) if it does not reasonably identify the rights assigned;

+(2) to the extent that an agreement between an account debtor and a seller of a payment intangible limits the account debtor's duty to pay a person other than the seller and the limitation is effective under other law other than this article; or

+(3) at the option of an account debtor, if the notification notifies the account debtor to make less than the full amount of any installment or other periodic payment to the assignee, regardless of whether: even if:

+(A) only a portion of the account, chattel paper, or general intangible has been assigned to that assignee;

+(B) a portion has been assigned to another assignee; or

+(C) the account debtor knows that the assignment to that assignee is limited.

+(c) Subject to subsection (g), if requested by the account debtor, an assignee shall seasonably furnish reasonable proof that the assignment has been made.
 Unless the assignee complies, the account debtor may discharge its obligation by paying the assignor, even if the account debtor has received a notification under subsection (a).

-- (d) Except as otherwise provided in subsection (e) and Sections 2A-303 and 9-407, and subject to subsection (g), a term in an agreement between an account debtor and an assignor or in a promissory note is ineffective to the extent that it: - (1) prohibits, restricts, or requires the consent of the account debtor or person obligated on the promissory note to the assignment or transfer of, or the creation, attachment, perfection, or enforcement of a security interest in, an account, chattel paper, payment intangible, or promissory note; or - (2) provides that the creation, attachment, perfection, or enforcement of the security interest may give rise to a default, breach, right of recoupment, claim, defense, termination, right of termination, or remedy under the account, chattel paper, payment intangible, or promissory note. - (e) Subsection (d) does not apply to the sale of a payment intangible or promissory note. - (f) Subject to subsection (g), an account debtor may not waive or vary its option under subsection (b)(3). - (g) This section is subject to law other than this article which establishes a different rule for an account debtor who is an individual and who incurred the obligation primarily for personal, family, or household purposes. - (h) This section does not apply to an assignment of a health-care-insurance receivable.
+(d) Except as otherwise provided in subsection (e) and Sections 2A-303 and9-407, and subject to subsection (g), a term in an agreement between an accountdebtor and an assignor or in a promissory note is ineffective if:

+(1) the term prohibits, restricts, or requires the consent of the account debtor or person obligated on the promissory note to the assignment or transfer of or the creation, attachment, or perfection of a security interest in an account, chattel paper, or payment intangible, or promissory note; or

+(2) the creation, attachment, or perfection of the security interest would cause a default, breach, right of recoupment, claim, defense, termination, right of termination, or remedy under the account, chattel paper, or payment intangible, or promissory note.

+(e) Subsection (d) does not apply to the sale of a payment intangible or promissory note.

+(f) Subject to subsection (g), an account debtor may not waive or vary its option under subsection (b)(3).

+(g) This section is subject to other law other than this article which that establishes a different rule for an account debtor who is an individual and who incurred the obligation primarily for personal, family, or household purposes.

+(h) This section does not apply to an assignment a transfer of a health-careinsurance receivable.

-SECTION 9-407.
+SECTION 9-407 9-405.
 RESTRICTIONS ON CREATION OR ENFORCEMENT OF SECURITY INTEREST IN LEASEHOLD INTEREST OR IN LESSOR'S RESIDUAL INTEREST.

-- (a) Except as otherwise provided in subsection (b), a term in a lease agreement is ineffective to the extent that it: - (1) prohibits, restricts, or requires the consent of a party to the lease to the creation, attachment, perfection, or enforcement of a security interest in an interest of a party under the lease contract or in the lessor's residual interest in the goods; or
+(a) Except as otherwise provided in subsection (b), a term provision in a lease agreement is ineffective if to the extent that it:

+(1) prohibits, restricts, or requires the consent of a party to the lease to the creation, attachment, perfection, or enforcement of a security interest in an interest of a party under the lease contract or in the lessor's residual interest in the goods; or